Rules explainer

 WRCCA Class Guide

-WRCCA-style class names are often heard around performance crawling.
-This page is an orientation guide based on Jan-provided source text, not a substitute for an official current rulebook.
+WRCCA class names organize performance crawling into specific competition paths.
+This page is an orientation guide based on the WRCCA 2026-2027 source document, not a substitute for checking the current event rulebook.

 Photorealistic Crawlers Bot editorial hero image for Wrcca Super Pro Mini Sportsman Performance Scale Explainer, styled as a premium RC crawler field-guide scene.